ShimonLevy7/XMT-School/README.md

 Refer to the included presentation to know more about the selling points of the project!

+As of the date of posting this project, you may visit a live version of it [here](https://xmt-school.tiro-finale.com/).

 P.S.: You must have your own database (this project uses MySQL by default), as this project depends on it.